-The SARS-CoV-2 spike (S) protein is a critical component of subunit vaccines and a target for neutralizing antibodies.
-Spike is also undergoing immunogenic selection with clinical variants that increase infectivity and partially escape convalescent plasma.
-Here, we describe spike display, a high-throughput platform to rapidly characterize glycosylated spike ectodomains across multiple coronavirus-family proteins.
-We assayed ~200 variant SARS-CoV-2 spikes for their expression, ACE2 binding, and recognition by thirteen neutralizing antibodies (nAbs).
-An alanine scan of the N-terminal domain (NTD) highlights a public class of epitopes in the N3 and N5 loops that are recognized by most of the NTD-binding nAbs assayed in this study.
-Some clinical NTD substitutions abrogate binding to these epitopes but are circulating at low frequencies around the globe.
-NTD mutations in variants of concern B.1.1.7 (United Kingdom), B.1.351 (South Africa), B.1.1.248 (Brazil), and B.1.427/B.1.429 (California) impact spike expression and escape most NTD-targeting nAbs.
-However, two classes of NTD nAbs still bind B.1.1.7 spikes and neutralize in pseudoviral assays.
-B.1.1351 and B.1.1.248 include compensatory mutations that either increase spike expression or increase ACE2 binding affinity.
-Finally, B.1.351 and B.1.1.248 completely escape a potent ACE2 peptide mimic.
-We anticipate that spike display will be useful for rapid antigen design, deep scanning mutagenesis, and epitope mapping of antibody interactions for SARS-CoV-2 and other emerging viral threats.
+The SARS-CoV-2 spike protein is a critical component of vaccines and a target for neutralizing monoclonal antibodies (nAbs).
+Spike is also undergoing immunogenic selection with variants that increase infectivity and partially escape convalescent plasma.
+Here, we describe Spike Display, a high-throughput platform to rapidly characterize glycosylated spike ectodomains across multiple coronavirus-family proteins.
+We assayed ∼200 variant SARS-CoV-2 spikes for their expression, ACE2 binding, and recognition by 13 nAbs.
+An alanine scan of all five N-terminal domain (NTD) loops highlights a public epitope in the N1, N3, and N5 loops recognized by most NTD-binding nAbs.
+NTD mutations in variants of concern B.1.1.7 (alpha), B.1.351 (beta), B.1.1.28 (gamma), B.1.427/B.1.429 (epsilon), and B.1.617.2 (delta) impact spike expression and escape most NTD-targeting nAbs.
+Finally, B.1.351 and B.1.1.28 completely escape a potent ACE2 mimic.
+We anticipate that Spike Display will accelerate antigen design, deep scanning mutagenesis, and antibody epitope mapping for SARS-CoV-2 and other emerging viral threats.